Skulltulla/LearningUE4/Docs/Animation/0001_BoneCube/README.md

 ## BoneCube_Skeleton (Skeleton)

 Contains the bone hierarchy information.
-There is a single bone titled "Bone".
+There is a single bone titled "Bone", which is the Object's name in Blender.

-TODO: Is it possible to influence what the bone name will be?

 ## BoneCube_PhysicsAsset (Physics Asset)